ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/guide/base-scroll-options.md

 ## bounce
    - **Type**: `boolean | Object`
    - **Default**: `true`
-   - **Details**: When the scroller meets the boundary it performs a small bounce animation.
+   - **Details**: When the content element meets the boundary it performs a small bounce animation.
 Setting this to true will enable the animation.
    ```js
      bounce: {
        top: true,